spotinst/help/src/docs/ocean/features/roll.md

 The Spot API lets you roll one or more nodes in a VNG without having to roll the entire cluster, for example, when you do not want to roll the entire cluster for a local software update.
 You do this by specifying a list of node IDs or a specific VNG ID.
 The VNG parameter initiates a roll of one or more VNGs in the cluster.
 When you specify a VNG ID, all the nodes in that VNG are rolled.

-Similarly, the Spot API also lets you roll one or more node pools without having to roll the entire cluster.
+Similarly, the Spot API lets you roll one or more node pools without rolling the entire cluster.
 Do this by specifying a list of node Pool IDs or a specific Node Pool ID.
 The node pool parameter initiates a roll of one or more node pools in the cluster.
 When you specify a node pool ID, all the nodes in that node pool are rolled.

 #   Work with Rolls from the Console